 21k gold is real gold with a high purity.
 21k refers to the gold's level of purity, and it means that your item is 21 karats out of a maximum of 24 karats.
 It's composed of 87.5% gold and 12.5% alloy.
 21k gold is the same as 875 gold.

-This type of gold was common in past eras.
-In modern times 21k gold is hardly ever made.
+21k gold is rarely used in the United States and other Western countries.
 Instead, 22k gold is the standard option for this level of purity.

 How to Find Markings